 The Board of Directors recognizes the importance of ongoing director education and orientation.
 Members of the Board of Directors are regularly updated on the Company's activities and operations.
 Tours of operating and research and development facilities, both in Canada and elsewhere, are regularly held (in non-pandemic years).
 In addition, Board members meet with senior management of the Company to review the business and affairs of the Company on an ongoing basis.
 The Company undertakes an annual budget and business plan process in the Fall, which is attended by all directors.
 There are a significant number of committee and Board meetings.
 In months where no regularly scheduled committee or Board meetings occur, the Chairman or Lead Director holds an information session and update with the independent directors, generally with one or more senior executives present.
 The Lead Director provides input on agenda items and approves the agenda.
-In 2021, topics for presentation and discussion to deepen the Board's knowledge of the business, industry and key risks and opportunities facing the Company included financial and operational reviews; focused meetings on particular plant or divisional performance (while visits to Company facilities were suspended due to the continuing COVID-19 pandemic, the Board was updated frequently on operations as described below, and participated in the virtual APMA Annual Conference); customer-related presentations; acquisition opportunities or divestitures; strategic investments; significant discussion and review of the automotive, economic and geopolitical environment (including the global semi-conductor chip shortage and trade and geo-political issues); cybersecurity; research and development initiatives; and so forth.
-In 2021, the Board discussed industry and other issues in connection with the continuing COVID-19 and related semi-conductor chip shortage and their impact on the Company's strategy and execution in the face of the crisis, safety related issues and protocols, financial and liquidity issues, and related issues.
+In 2022, topics for presentation and discussion to deepen the Board's knowledge of the business, industry and key risks and opportunities facing the Company included financial and operational reviews; focused meetings on particular plant or divisional performance; customer-related presentations; acquisition opportunities or divestitures; strategic investments; significant discussion and review of the automotive, economic and geopolitical environment (including the global semi-conductor chip shortage, inflation, supply chain, trade, macroeconomic and geopolitical issues and their impact on the industry, and the Company's strategy and execution, safety related issues and protocols, financial and liquidity issues, and related issues); cybersecurity; research and development initiatives; and so forth.
+Before the COVID-19 pandemic, the Board routinely visited Company operations, and plant tours resumed in 2022.